Selfoss (town): Overview

-Selfoss was settled by Þórir Ásason sometime after 1000, but the Sagas of Icelanders mention that Ingólfur Arnarson was there during the winter of 873-74, under the Ingólfsfjall mountain, which is west of the Ölfusá river.
+Selfoss was settled by Þórir Ásason sometime after 1000, but the sagas of Icelanders mention that Ingólfur Arnarson was there during the winter of 873-74, under the Ingólfsfjall mountain, which is west of the Ölfusá river.

 In the summer of 1891, due to the lobbying of Tryggvi Gunnarsson, a member of the Alþing, the first suspension bridge was built over the Ölfusá.
 That was a major breakthrough in Icelandic infrastructure.
-The bridge made the town a logical centre for services for the surrounding agricultural region.
 The current bridge was built in 1945 after the original structure collapsed.
+The cabin built to house workers constructing the bridge is the oldest building in Selfoss, and was named Tryggvaskáli in honor of Tryggvi for his efforts to construct the bridge.
+After the construction the building was used for travellers' accommodation and dining, until 1974.
+The building was also the site of Selfoss's first school, telephone exchange and bank.

+The town of Selfoss developed as a result of the bridge, as the bridge made the town a logical centre for services for the surrounding agricultural region.

-In 1900, the town was home to only 40 inhabitants, but by 2011 the population had climbed to 6,500.
+In 1900, the town was home to only 40 inhabitants, but by 1950 the population had climbed to around 1,000.

 In 1931, the dairy firm Mjólkurbú Flóamanna and general store Kaupfélag Árnesinga were established.
 The two companies were the main employers in the area for several decades.
 During World War II the British stationed troops at Selfoss to guard the strategic bridge.

-Present day
+Population growth

 Today, with more efficient transportation, Selfoss benefits from its proximity to the Reykjavík area and is predicted to grow further in the coming years as businesses and residents relocate to the town because of lower property prices.
 This has also led to many relocating their homes from Reykjavík to the much calmer Selfoss.
+The population has more than doubled from 2000 to 2025, growing from around 4,500 residents to over 10,000.

+Present day

 It enjoys low rates of unemployment and is the home of one of the largest colleges in the country; FSU Fjölbrautaskóli Suðurlands.

 In early August, the town holds a festival called "Sumar á Selfossi", meaning "Summer in Selfoss".
 Local residents decorate their gardens with ribbons, coloured according to neighbourhood, and a fete is held on the public grassland behind the civic library.
-The fete involves the selling of homemade goods on small stalls, performances by musicians and magicians on a temporary stage, and in 2011, a "Strongest Man" competition was held, with video recording by Icelandic television channel Stöð 2.
-In the evening, the revelry continues with a large bonfire and free fireworks display.
+The fete involves the selling of homemade goods on small stalls, performances by musicians and magicians on a temporary stage and in the evenings, the revelry continues with large bonfires and free fireworks display.

 Former World Chess Champion Bobby Fischer is buried near Selfoss at Laugardælir cemetery.